devbijay/Fast-Cache/docs/installation.md

 ## 🔌 Optional Backends

-You can install support for Redis, Postgres, MongoDB or Memcached by specifying the appropriate "extra".
+You can install support for Redis, Postgres, MongoDB, Memcached, Firestore, DynamoDB by specifying the appropriate "extra".

 ### **Redis Backend**